CodeYourFuture/DocsV2/teams/ambassadors/applicant-outreach/calling-applicants.md

 ## Step by Step guide to making an applicant call.

 Go to the dashbaord to find an applicant to call.
 If you do not have access to the dashboard or applicant's phone numbers please contact your city co-ordinator
-Ensure you hide your number by using either 141 or #31# (depending on your network)
+Ensure you hide your number by using either 141 or #31# (depends and may differ on your network and region)

 ### The phone call.
 * Its always best to start with who you are 'Hello I'm x calling from Code your Future